-1) Alter, explain, simplify, paraphrase, or eliminate any test question, reading passage, writing prompt, or multiple-choice answer option;

-- 2) Provide verbal or other clues or suggestions that hint at or give away the correct response to the student; - 3) Contradict test administration requirements or result in the violation of test security; for example, - Test questions may not be modified, reordered, or reformatted in any way for any student; - Tests may not be photocopied, enlarged, altered, or duplicated; - English-language dictionaries are not allowed for any student on any test.
+- 1. Alter, explain, simplify, paraphrase, or eliminate any test question, reading passage, writing prompt, or multiple-choice answer option. - 2.
+Provide verbal or other clues, suggestions, or hints that indicate or give away the correct response to the student. - 3.
+Contradict test administration requirements or result in the violation of test security.
+Possible violations would include: - Test questions being modified, reordered, or reformatted in any way for any student - Tests being photocopied, enlarged, altered, or duplicated - English-language dictionaries provided to any student on any test

-If the above five conditions have been met and the ELAP team or local equivalent team determines an accommodation is necessary, it must be provided to the student during OSTP testing.
+If the above five conditions have been met and the EL team determines an accommodation is necessary, it must be provided to the student during OSTP testing.
 If an accommodation is provided that does not meet the conditions stated above, the student's test score may be invalidated.
-If a student refuses an accommodation listed in his or her plan, the accommodation must be offered and remain available to the student during testing.
+If a student refuses an accommodation listed in their plan, the accommodation must be offered and remain available to the student during testing.
 The school may want to document in writing that the student refused the accommodation and keep this documentation on file at the school.
 Students should never be asked to sign an agreement waiving their right to receive an accommodation.
 Accommodations used by the student must be indicated on the student's answer booklet and/or personal information profile (online).